Master of Public Health (NQF Level 9)

 The Application Process

 • The first step you need to take is to apply online through the UWC website: https://www.uwc.ac.za.
-Applications will open by the end of May and they will close end of September 2023.
+Applications will open in May and they will close at the end of September.
 Please take note of your application number that you will receive from UWC once you have made this initial application to the University.

 • Once you have made this online application through the UWC website, you will receive an acknowledgement from the School of Public Health.
 We will then provide you with a link to the SOPH online application form. which we require all applicants to complete.